University Technology

 • Substantive changes include the following:

-• Removed language granting retirees and alumni email accounts.
+• Removed language granting retirees and alumni perpetual email accounts after retirement/graduation; access will be subject to conditions now outlined in the policy.

 Information Security Program Policy